 I’m not going to bore you with a super long intro, because I know how busy you are.
 So, let’s just get right into the tips!

 Look at the feedback you received from past clients or even past models.
-Pull out the key words that people say about you all the time.
+Pull out the keywords that people say about you all the time.
 For example, are people always saying that it’s a relaxing and judgement-free experience?
 Are they saying that you make them feel beautiful?
+I’ve taken all those strong points from the kind words, found common threads, and then created services and packages capitalizing on those things.

-As you built a list of these key words, think about how you can use them in your branding!
-Then, don’t forget to share your testimonials on your social media channels as social proof (and don’t forget to save them to an Instagram highlight so they’re always accessible!)
+As you built a list of these keywords, think about how you can weave them in your branding and client experience!
+Then, don’t forget to share your testimonials on your social media channels as social proof (and don’t forget to save them to an Instagram highlights so they’re always accessible!)

 If you are just starting out and you don’t have any reviews yet, think about the people who you’ve applied makeup to in the past for free, like friends and family members.
 Maybe you applied makeup as part of a local production or event.
-Ask people to email you a testimonial or leave a review on social media or Google (if you have it set up).
+Send them a personal message or give them a call, asking for feedback on your services.
+Even better, ask if they wouldn’t mind sharing it to Google (ideal), social media, or wherever you are banking reviews.

-Whenever I go on vacation, I like to let people know that I will be away for a while so they’re not confused about why there’s no content flowing.
+Lastly, schedule time off of social and make sure your audience knows you are taking a break — this will get them excited for you to comeback and you’ll bounce back in no time.
 I also use Tailwind to schedule out content on my Instagram and Pinterest whenever I know I’m not going to have time to login and post.
 This ensures that content keeps flowing, which keeps my engagement up even when I can’t show up.

 BONUS TIP: Since I brought up engagement, I have to say this: if you want engagement on your posts, you HAVE to engage on other people’s posts.
 I’m not talking about double taps and emojis, either.
 Meaningful comments and real connection.
 If you’re not spending the time engaging, you cannot expect engagement in return.